The cover letter you write and format will serve as your first impression with a prospective hiring representative.

 Communicate Why You Applied to Their Company

 Research the company to learn their vision, values, products, and services.
-When you write a cover letter, mentioning something specific about why you like their values will make a bigger impression on the interviewer than the candidates that don’t.
+When you write a cover letter, mentioning why you like their values will make a bigger impression on the interviewer than the candidates who don’t.

 Share What You Can Contribute

-Explain what you think you have in experience, knowledge, and methods that would be of benefit to the company.
-Explain why you think your experience and expertise fits the description of the type of employee they want.
+Explain what you think you have in experience, knowledge, and methods that would benefit the company.
+Explain why you think your experience and expertise fit the description of the type of employee they want.